Kalamansanai/cm-mimir/README.md

 # Documentation

-This framework is used to train and test multiple YOLO v8 object detection models with different configurations in a row.
-All the metrics will be saved separetly.
+This framework is used to train and test multiple YOLv8 object detection models with different configurations in a row.
+It is useful if you want to try different parameters, dataset, preprocessing or augmentation for training, and you don't want to wait for each training to finish, and adjust some arguments.
+All the metrics will be saved separately.
 You can define as many configurations in a json file as you like, and all of them will be executed in a row.

 Place your desired configuration json files in the `assets/configs` folder.